Embassy of Nigeria, Doha: Challenges

 In February 2022, the International Center for Investigative Reporting (ICIR) reported that "Nigerians residing in Qatar have continued to face difficulty acquiring a Nigerian passport as the embassy in Doha does not have the machines to process the travel document, but relies on the passport intervention team in the United Arab Emirates".
-The situation resulted in backlog of applications submitted and many Nigerian expatriates risk losing their jobs, blocking of bank accounts and even deportation.
+The situation resulted in backlog of applications submitted and many Nigerian expatriates facing the risk of losing their jobs, blocking of bank accounts and even deportation.